VOLTTRON/volttron/docs/source/core_services/drivers/driver_configuration/ecobee_web_driver.rst

     **Getting API Key**

-    Instructions for finding your API key as well as authenticating the Ecobee Driver using the PIN can be found here: https://www.ecobee.com/home/developer/api/examples/ex1.shtml Under the Example 1 header.
+    Instructions for finding your API key as well as authenticating the Ecobee Driver using the PIN can be found `here
+    <https://www.ecobee.com/home/developer/api/examples/ex1.shtml>`_ Under the Example 1 header.

     **Finding Device Identifier**

     To find your Ecobee thermostat's device identifier:

-        1. Log into the Ecobee customer portal (https://www.ecobee.com/consumerportal/index.html).
+        1. Log into the `Ecobee customer portal <https://www.ecobee.com/consumerportal/index.html>`_
         2. From the Home screen click "About My Ecobee"
         3. The thermostat identifier is the serial number listed on the About screen

 Registry Configuration
 ----------------------

 This file specifies the behavior of "registers" in Ecobee API data.
-While the API does not have registers in the sense that a PLC may, this way of doing things allows the user to hone in on specific values, and makes the driver highly configurable (and therefore resilient to changes made by Ecobee).

 It is likely that more points may be added to obtain additional data, but barring implementation changes by Ecobee it is unlikely that the values in this